ChrisiTornado/ChrisiTornado/README.md

 ## About Me

-I'm Christophe, a Software Engineer with a background in computer science and a strong focus on **Cloud, DevOps, and Quality Assurance**.
+I'm Christophe, a Software Engineer with a background in computer science and a strong focus on **Cloud, DevOps and Quality Assurance**.

 I enjoy building systems that are reliable from development to deployment.
-My work connects **automation, APIs, backend reliability, and cloud-ready engineering**, with an eye for clean workflows and practical solutions.
+My work connects **automation, APIs, backend reliability and cloud-ready engineering**, with an eye for clean workflows and practical solutions.

-My current focus is on **Cloud/DevOps practices, QA automation, API quality, and backend systems**.
-I like working where software quality is part of the full engineering process, not just the final check before release.

 ---